dev-vw/lanecc_teaching-demo/index.md

 **Please refer to individual lesson pages for specific learning materials and tutorials.**

+# Class policies and code of conduct

+Please access [this document](class-policies.md) to view the class policies and code of conduct.

 # Premilinaries

 Given the unique challenges that students face in an online learning environment, I have aimed to make this course as interactive as possible.
 Each week will progressively advance your skills within the R programming environment.
 No prior R knowledge is assumed, but given diligent learning and attendance of the course sessions, R competency will be expected by the end of the quarter.